ethereum/execution-apis/README.md

 Spelling check passed :)
 ```

-The other tool can validate a live JSON-RPC provider hosted at
+The third tool can validate a live JSON-RPC provider hosted at
 `http://localhost:8545` against the specification:

 ```console